 Whether you’re in the market for gaming, critical listening, or more casual headphones, you’ve probably considered over-ears.
 Over-ear headphones, also known as around-ear headphones, have large ear cups that fit over and around the ears.
 They can be a little bulky when compared to in-ear or on-ear headphones, but over-ears are known for their comfort.
 They can get pretty expensive, with some models costing hundreds of dollars, but you don’t need to take out a small loan to get a decent pair.
 There are lots of options under $100 that are worth considering, even for more specialized needs.

-We’ve tested over 180 over-ear headphones and below are our recommendations for the best over-ear headphones under $100 in 2019.
-If you’re looking for our top picks for other over-ear headphones, check out our recommendations for the best over-ear headphones for working out and the best headphones under $100.
+We’ve tested over 180 over-ear headphones and below are our recommendations for the best over-ear headphones under $100 in 2020.
+If you’re looking for our top picks for other over-ear headphones, check out our recommendations for the best over-ear headphones for working out.